q3769/conseq4j/README.md

 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).singleExecutorTaskQueueSize(20).build();
 ```

-Consider using the Conseq API when the incoming events carry some kind of correlatable information that can be used or converted as a sequence key (see the full disclosure at the end).
+Consider using the Conseq API when, inside a globally sequenced processor, you want to increase processing concurrency while preserving meaningful local order (see the full disclosure at the end).

 ## Full disclosure: Asynchronous Conundrum